If you find yourself struggling to “do” social media because of time constraints, here are a few Facebook tips for the busy contractor.

 Scheduling a few posts ahead of time for each day ensures that you have a consistent social media presence.
-To do this, from your business page, begin by writing a post.
-Instead of clicking “Publish,” click the down arrow beside “Publish” to get the “Schedule” option.
+To do this, start on your Facebook business page and write out your post.
+Instead of clicking “Publish,” click the down arrow beside “Publish” to get the “Schedule” option (as pictured below).

 BONUS Facebook Tip: Another option is to use a scheduling tool like Buffer, Hootsuite, CoSchedule or Postcron.
 I personally use CoSchedule (affiliate link).

 To gain more traction (i.e., ROI) with your social media, you actually have to BE SOCIAL.
 This means getting rid of the “post and go” mentality and interacting with your audience.